adel-batal/huddlearn/server/README.md

 1. add skills additions

-2. PICTURES!
+2. PICTURES

-3. in the add users check if user is not in group
-4. remove user - check if user creator - prohibit if user in coordinators - remove from there

-5. in the future it may requre a lots of stuff
+// 5. in the future it may requre a lots of stuff